sethforprivacy/sethforprivacy.com/content/posts/comparing-private-spends.md

 [STONEWALL transaction](https://samouraiwallet.com/stonewall) is used for the comparison, as this is most common and does not require a trusted second part).

-It's important to note that it takes a great deal of time to perform a single "reasonably private" spend, and [in my own testing](https://twitter.com/sethisimmons/status/1270424174834712577?s=20) it took ~4.5h to go from TX0 to STONEWALL spend.
+It's important to note that it takes a great deal of time to perform a single "reasonably private" spend, and in my own testing it took ~4.5h to go from TX0 to STONEWALL spend.
 This overall time could be reduced somewhat by creating multiple mixed outputs from each TX0, but is not possible for all users depending on input amount and pool size.

+{{< twitter 1270424174834712577 >}}

 For this comparison I have omitted ["doxxic change"](https://www.bitcoinqna.com/post/dealing-with-coinjoin-change-outputs) costs and [mixing fees](https://www.whirlpoolfees.com/), as they are variable and hard to compare with Monero and Zcash